pohengchan/pohengchan/README.md

 ### Hi there 👋

+My name is Po and I'm currently on a 850hr Full Stack bootcamp.

+I was actually a VB and VB.NET developer in Fin Tech 13 years ago but I decided to quit the rat race and become a certified language trainer to adults learning English as a second language.
+Now I'm hoping to combine the skills and knowledge I have gained in both fields for what comes next.
+I'm ready for a new challenge! :sweat_smile:

 <!--
 **pohengchan/pohengchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...